heytonyy/chess-with-friends/README.md

-# Chess React App
+# Chess With Friends

-A mobile chess application built with React Native and Expo where you can play against friends or challenge a computer opponent.
+A mobile chess application built with React Native and Expo where you can play against friends, or speculate your friends chess games.

 ## Features

-- [Progress] Challenge the computer at different difficulty levels
-- [Future] Online multiplayer
+- [INPROGRESS] Online multiplayer
 - [Future] Save and review past games
 - [Future] Chess puzzles